OWASP/CheatSheetSeries/cheatsheets/HTTP_Headers_Cheat_Sheet.md

 The `Expect-CT` header lets sites opt-in to reporting of Certificate Transparency (CT) requirements.
 Given that mainstream clients now require CT qualification, the only remaining value is reporting such occurrences to the nominated report-uri value in the header.
 The header is now less about enforcement and more about detection/reporting.

+Please note Mozilla states that [this header will be obsolete](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Expect-CT) in June 2021. []

 #### Recommendation

 Set Certificate Transparency so user agents report Expect-CT failures.